snap-one/docs-driverworks-proxyprotocol-mixer/source/includes/3_introduction/_0-HEADER.md

 **Mix Selected**
 <img src="images/mixerproxy002.jpg"/>

-Note that the driver development efforts are supported with a Mixer Proxy Driver Development Template.
+Note that mixer driver development efforts are supported with a Mixer Proxy Driver Development Template.
 The mixer\_proxy.zip file containing the template and a README instructional document can be found here:
 [https://github.com/snap-one/docs-driverworks-proxyprotocol-mixer/tree/main/source/images][2]